 The highly acclaimed terracotta of Gorakhpur made from the special soil found in Bhathat area of Uttar Pradesh stands testimony to thousands of years of traditional art.
-The richness of this art seen in the different designs and types of bells, vases, Ganeshas, Buddhas, tables, elephants with mahouts, deer, horses, bullock-carts, horse-carts, lamps and chandeliers have received numerous laurels over the years and recently received the Geographical Indication Tag for its unique terracotta.
+The richness of this art seen in the different designs and types of bells, vases, Ganeshas, Buddhas, tables, elephants with mahouts, deer, horses, bullock carts, horse carts, lamps and chandeliers have received numerous laurels over the years.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)